 A student who obtains 'FA' grade in any course has to necessarily re-register for the course in the subsequent semesters/sessions whenever the course is offered until a passing grade is obtained.

 However, for an elective course in which 'FA' or 'FF' grade has been obtained, the student may either repeat the same course or register for any other elective course.

-Only first year and final year courses where students have obtained FA grade can be offered during the summer session.
-Students who have obtained FA grade can register for these courses.
+Only first year and final year courses may be offered during the summer session.